 In 1990, The District completed construction of Boise Centre on the Grove—the District’s first and Idaho’s largest convention center.
 Today, it is simply known as Boise Centre, hosting dozens of national and regional conventions, bringing tens of thousands of visitors to Boise, where they stay in local hotels, dine, shop, and take advantage of Boise’s diverse entertainment and recreation opportunities.

-In 2021, The District entered a public-private partnership with Idaho Competitive Aquatics, LLC. and invested $5 million dollars to purchase the land and building for the Greater Boise Aquatic Center (GBAC).
+In 2021, The District entered a public-private partnership with Idaho Competitive Aquatics, LLC. and invested $9.6 million to purchase the land and building for the Greater Boise Aquatic Center (GBAC).
 The District has no operational involvement in the aquatic center.